Trump administration's citizenship backlogs add urgency to naturalization campaign

 Interviews required for citizenship must be done in local field offices.
 “If local is in Cleveland and Buffalo, the wait time is short.
 Field offices like Saint Paul are blasting past two years,” Rand said.

-The administration has proposed at least three changes to the forms that immigrants fill out in the citizenship process, that will require greater and harder to obtain documents and require answering more complex questions.
-Fingerprinting exemptions for people older than 75 have been eliminated and people with disabilities face more scrutiny.
+The administration has proposed at least three changes to the forms that immigrants must fill out in the citizenship process, changes that will make it harder to obtain documents and require answering more complex questions.
+Fingerprinting exemptions for people older than 75 have been eliminated, and people with disabilities face more scrutiny.

 In addition, immigration advocates are bracing for big increases in fees charged for citizenship and other immigration benefits and a potential elimination of waivers of fees that are provided for poor immigrants.